 - Heat a couple of tablespoons of vegetable stock in a large pan until hot, add the mushrooms and saute until they release their juices, cook a minute more and add the tablespoon of tamari.

 - Place the mushrooms in the bowl with the rice mixture, add the chopped parsley and combine into patties.

 - You can refrigerate the patties (covered in plastic wrap) until you’re ready to cook them (overnight if necessary).

-- When ready to cook brush them with olive oil and place in the oven for 20 minutes, remove from the oven, carefully flip over and bake for a further 10-15 minutes.
-(ALTERNATIVELY YOU CAN FRY THE BURGERS IN BATCHES WITH A LITTLE OLIVE OIL AND NON DAIRY BUTTER.)
+- When ready to cook brush them with vegetables stock and place in the oven for 20 minutes, remove from the oven, carefully flip over and bake for a further 10-15 minutes.

-- Top the burgers with the onion rings, place in a toasted burger bun and add any other fixings you desire.
+- Place in a toasted burger bun and add any other fixings you desire.